nextflow-io/training/docs/hands_on/04_implementation.md

 !!! exercise "Problem #4"

-    This is a similar exercise as problem 3, except this time both `input` and `output` lines have been left `BLANK` and must be completed.
+    This is a similar exercise as problem 3.

     ```groovy linenums="1" hl_lines="24"
     /*